 Josh Baird is a great example of a person with a good work ethic.
-He graduated from Brunswick High School on a Saturday and began working as a contractor at the Dominion Power Plant on Monday.
+He graduated from Brunswick High School on a Saturday and began working as a contractor at the Dominion Virginia Power's Brunswick County power station on Monday.

 Thanks to training Baird received in high school through Dual Enrollment Classes at Southside Virginia Community College, he was able to obtain this great job at the new facility located in Brunswick County.